 Drys gave them a sidelong, bemused look.
 “Let’s go.”

-Alarm bells sounding from the prison cut him off.
+The prison’s alarm bells cut him off.

 “No time for that,” Roman said with a grin.
 He was drenched in ocean water and his eyes were wild, and when he took a few steps, it was with a limp.
 “We have to run.”